 Albert and Herbert were formerly in the Norfolk Regiment, 3rd (Reserve) Battalion, their regimental numbers 17818 and 17815.
 This was a training unit based in Norwich.
 It moved to Felixstowe in August 1914 and remained there throughout the war, defending the Harwich coast.
 It supplied drafts for the 1st. & 2nd.
 Norfolk Battalions when these were below strength.

-Many of the men wanted to see service abroad and volunteered for the Essex Regiment which was at Gallipoli.
-Albert and his friend Herbert were among them, young men in their twenties who wanted to see action.
+Many of the men wanted service abroad and volunteered for the Essex Regiment which was at Gallipoli.
+Albert and his friend Herbert were among them, young men in their twenties eager to see action.

 Both enlisted at Norwich, their new numbers only separated by one – 20548 – which was given to Arthur Abraham Amis from Potter Heigham (enlisted Yarmouth), who also perished.
 He also was formerly in the Norfolk Regt.